mrx7014/mrx7014/README.md

 # Hi there 🫵
-**I am Kareem (MRX7014),I mostly focus on Frontend and Programming, but I also like to learn ethical hacking,building custom roms,custom recoveries and many other things.**
+**I am Kareem (MRX7014),I mostly focus on Frontend and Programming, but I also like to learn ethical hacking,building custom roms,custom recoveries , Have experince in Linux and Bash Scripting and many other things.**

 <p align="center">